SOliv1/kuk-marketing-2/mockups/readme/README6.md

   `https://getbootstrap.com/docs/4.4/getting-started/introduction/#starter-template`

-  1.  pip install django
+  1.pip install django
-    pippytho install autopep8 (for white space and gr8 for indentations etc)
+    pip install autopep8 (for white space and gr8 for indentations etc)
 1.  django-admin startproject kuk_marketing
     To add a boilerplate: type html and a list and basic boilerplate for an html5 file.  gitpod shortcut or press arrow up then select ! press enter to create boilerplate.
 1.  python3 manage.py migrate